For more information

 The Office of Career Services helps to identify opportunities, design an effective resume and prepare for interviews.
 Graduates with Master of Arts degrees from NEJS are accepted into the finest doctoral programs, and have engaged in a variety of careers in the public and private sector.

-Library resources include our own Goldfarb Library, which has a current, nationally recognized collection in most areas of Near Eastern and Judaic Studies.
-We have a large paper collection as well as the relevant electronic databases.
+Goldfarb Library has a current, nationally recognized collection in most areas of Near Eastern and Judaic Studies, including a large paper collection as well as the relevant electronic databases.
 In addition, the Boston Library Consortium allows graduate students to use books in major libraries throughout the area.
 Brandeis is within easy commuting distance of some of the best public and university libraries in the United States.

 Brandeis students partake of the rich intellectual and cultural environment of the Boston area—from a plethora of events at area universities to the array of museums and other institutions in metropolitan Boston.
 It facilitates cross-registration in courses offered by different institutions, and publicizes seminars, talks and other events of interest to students of history.
 Several area universities also have programs in Near Eastern or Judaic Studies, offering students a group of graduate students with compatible interests.